 Realizing that the cause of Christ extends beyond any one local fellowship, we commit ourselves to an ongoing ministry of extending the call of Christ to make disciples around the world (Matthew 28:19-20).

-We have two identical services on Sunday 9 and 11:15am.
+We have our service on Sunday at 10 AM.
 We don’t have a dress code for our services, so feel free to come dressed up or casual (most people are business casual or jeans).
 When you arrive, if you have children, please visit our Redemption Kids registration area and then swing by the welcome desk.